 “So whose fault is that?
 You’re supposed to be an angel of mercy.
 You look like you fell out the laundry cart.
 You know extras don’t get their own dressers over there in Hollywood, right?
 Your boss has a point.”

 Echoing from the stairs, they heard the approach of footfalls, leaden.
-A sturdy work boot stubbed a riser…
+A sturdy work boot seemed to stub a riser…

 “It was her.”